-To troubleshoot your 1982 Corvette fuel system further, you will need a fuel-pressure gauge.
+To troubleshoot a Corvette Crossfire fuel system further, you will need a fuel-pressure gauge.
 Although later-style EFI units have a Schraeder valve on a fuel rail to hook up the gauge, the Crossfire injection system does not.
 To test the fuel pressure, find the inbound fuel line and add a "T" the line, so that you can hook up the gauge.
 On the Crossfire system, the fuel enters the drivers-side throttle-body and then goes to the passenger-side throttle-body before being returned to the tank.

 Crank the engine for several seconds.
 Fuel pressure should be between 9 and 15 psi.
 This pressure should hold for several minutes to an hour or more.
 If the pressure drops off quickly, either an injector is leaking, the fuel pump check valve is not working, or the fuel pressure regulator is at fault.